Miautawn/TwitterBetterGetter/README.md

 Python program that searches the Twitter for CyberSecurity news and pulls them to Hadoop data warehouse

 # Functionality
-Please check the "Practikos užduotis.docx" for a formate documentation
+Please check the "Practikos užduotis.docx" for a formated documentation

 # Result
 This is a simple frequency check of the words from collected twitter posts with the tag: "Cyber Security"